 Or, if you don’t read studies all day, you could simply call them really awesome checklists and flowcharts.
 That’s what your employees will call them.

-Our job aids are made by a team that only specializes in compliance design, from ex-in-house legal and compliance professionals to multidisciplinary designers who do nothing but think about compliance all day.
+Our tools are made by a team that specializes in compliance design, from ex-in-house legal and compliance professionals to multidisciplinary designers who do nothing but think about compliance all day.